mariobox/mariosanchez.org/content/project/dark.md

 ---
 title: "How To Implement a Dark Theme Switch for your Site"
 date: 2020-02-23
+description: Switch to dark theme for your site at a click of a button
 ---

 **Made with**: <i class="fab fa-js"></i> JavaScript

-**Project Summary**:

-Implement a dark theme for our site that we can activate at a click of a button.

 [Source Files](https://github.com/mariobox/dark) | [Demo](https://mariobox.github.io/dark)